 Starting salaries for Cooperative Education/Internship graduates are on the average 15–20 percent higher than non–Cooperative Education graduates.

 Promotes faster progression in responsibilities.
 Co–op students are often able to build new skills at their current job, which leads to an enhanced and strengthened resume.

 Helps establish interest and career goals

-Provides clarity of students´ academic, personal, and career goals.
-The supervisor, Co-op coordinator, and the student work to set goals for the student at the worksite.
+Provides clarity of students‘ academic, personal, and career goals.
+The supervisor, instructor, and student work to set goals for the student at the worksite.
 These goals combined with the homework assignments help the student to get a better understanding of what direction they want to go.